ideacrew/ea_enterprise/README.md

 # ea_enterprise
-Collection of containers to run Enroll in a development context
+Collection of containers to run the Enroll ecosystem in a development context

 ## Getting Started